A great city break if you’re looking for a bit of la belle France, get the low down on 48 hours in Bordeaux.

 - Cathedral St André and Tour Pey Berland.

 - The Mounment des Girondins.

 - The Cité du Vin (City of Wine) – which isn’t a UNESCO site but is quite a sight to behold.

 One of the pleasures of any French city is wondering the narrow streets, finding a spot to drink a coffee and watching the world go by.
 My first day was mostly spent doing just that.
 I wandered down from my entry point at Place Gambetta, pretty much directly to Place de la Bourse.
 This grand square with it’s impressive buildings is the symbol of Bordeaux.

-One of the best vantages points is at the Miroir de Eau (water mirror).
+One of the best vantages points is at the Miroir d’ Eau (water mirror).
 A shallow pool which reflects the light of the buildings at night and is a full of frolicking children by day.
-Taking in the view of both the city and the river and watching people jogging or going about their business is the order of the day here.
+Taking in the view of both the city and the river, and generally people watching on the wide promenade is the order of the day here.

-You’ll likely pass here several times and it’s worth it.
-As the light changes so does the feel around here.
+You’ll likely pass the Place de la Bourse several times as its the focal point of the city.
+As the light changes through the day so does the feel around here.
 Children play in the day, by evening the cool kids come out and you’ll see the youth of Bordeaux listening to music, chatting and flirting and people on dates strolling along the romantic promenade.

 Tour Pey Berland

 Around the Cathedral St André is the Hotel de Ville (town hall) and the 15th century bell tower, Tour Pey Berland.
 You can climb the tower for some super impressive views of the city.
 Entry is €6 and the views are worth it, although you’ll need to be reasonably fit to get to the top.